 a.
-The connecting rod assembly must be the originally fitted and homologated parts with no modification allowed.
+Connecting rod assembly must be the originally fitted and homologated parts with no modification allowed.

 - a.
-Crankshafts must be the originally fitted and homologated parts with no modification allowed. - b.
+Crankshaft must be the originally fitted and homologated parts with no modification allowed. - b.
 Polishing and lightening is not allowed. - c.
 Modifications of the flywheels are not allowed.

-- Crankcases must be the originally fitted and homologated parts with no modification allowed. - b.
+- a.
+Crankcases must be the originally fitted and homologated parts with no modification allowed. - b.
 It is not allowed to add a pump used to create a vacuum in the crankcase.
-If a vacuum pump is installed on the homologated motorcycle, then it may be used only as homologated.
+If a vacuum pump is installed on the homologated motorcycle then it may be used only as homologated. - c.
+One thread may be altered or created to allow for oil pressure/temperature measurement.
+The sensor must be positioned so it cannot sustain impact in the case of a crash.